hfolcot/lyrics-finder/README.md

 ### General

-The page links to Bootstrap 4.0.0 and makes use of its grid system and other styling.
+The page uses Bootstrap 4.0.0 and makes use of its grid system and other styling.

-The page uses the Nunito Sans font from Google Fonts.
+The page uses the Nunito Sans and Corben fonts from Google Fonts.

-My own further styling has been done within assets/css/styles.css
+My own further styling has been done within assets/css/main.css

 The scripting makes use of JQuery 3.3.1.